clubdeck/clubdeck.github.io/index.md

 ## Version 1.2.4

 * Added so more accessibility features
-* Fixed a bug linked that occured when uploading more than 7 audio effects
+* Fixed a bug which occured when uploading more than 7 audio effects

 ## Version 1.2.3